patricekontchou/Web_scraping_project/README.md

-An analysis of Data Science Job in the US using with data scrapped from galssdoor.com
+An analysis of Data Science Jobs in the US using data scrapped from galssdoor.com

 Data used for this project was scrapped using scrapy and selenium.